-- ➤ Switch off the ETERNUS LT40 S2 tape library using the On/Off switch on the front (see the "Additive Components" Operating Manual [4]). - ► Switch off any other connected hardware components.
+- Switch off the ETERNUS LT140 resp.
+ETERNUS LT40 S2 tape library as well as the ETERNUS DX100 S4 disk storage system using the On/Off switch on the front (see the "Additive Components" Operating Manual [4]). - > Switch off any other connected hardware components. - The ETERNUS JX40 S2 disk storage system connected to a Server Unit is switched off automatically when the Server Unit is switched off.

-8.2 Switching the SE700 / SE500 on and off
+8.2 Switching the SE /390 on and off

-Normally the Management Unit, Server Unit and Application Unit are switched on and off via remote administration PCs, see the information in the "Quick Guide" [7].
+Normally the Management Unit, Server Unit and Application Units are switched on and off via remote administration PCs, see the information in the "Quick Guide" [7].

-This chapter describes the actions for switching these units on/off which can be performed directly on the SE server SE700 or SE500 as an alternative to switching it on/off remotely.
+This chapter describes the actions for switching these units on/off which can be performed directly on the SE server SE /390 as an alternative to switching it on/off remotely.

-Further information on on this subject and also on the subjects IPL, console and SE Manager is provided in the "Operation and Administration" manual [5].
+Further information on this subject and also on the subjects IPL, console and SE Manager is provided in the "Operation and Administration" manual [5].